R3ym0nd0/Reymond-Portfolio/README.md

-# Website Portfolio v1.2.2
+# Website Portfolio v1.2.3

-Welcome to version 1.2.2 of my personal website portfolio!
+Welcome to my personal website portfolio!
 This is part of my ongoing journey as an aspiring **Web Penetration Tester** where I'm diving deeper into front-end development to better understand how websites are built.

 ---

-## 📸 Screenshot
+## 📸 Screenshots

 ### DESKTOP
 <img width="1263" height="689" alt="WebPortfolio" src="https://github.com/user-attachments/assets/2b12bfbe-4869-457d-97bf-e7da8086aa6a" />